Teen OCD Treatment

 Treatment at Avery’s House

-Our team of experienced mental health professionals will work with you and your child to set goals.
-Together we’ll develop a personalized treatment plan based on their specific needs and you’ll learn how to effectively provide the support they need.
-Treatment could include:
+Our team of experienced mental health professionals will work with you and your child to assess needs and set goals.
+Together, we’ll develop a personalized treatment plan based on your child’s challenges, strengths, and objectives, and you’ll learn how to provide the support they need.
+Treatment may include following:

-• Behavior therapies & prolonged exposure activities with experienced pediatric psychiatrists and psychologists
+• Behavioral therapies with experienced pediatric psychiatrists and psychologists

 • Family therapy and one-on-one sessions